apache/openwhisk/ansible/README_DISTRIBUTED.md

 ```
 #### Setup and provision OpenWhisk component VMs

-- Set a value for the default ssh user in the defaults section of the `ansible.cfg` file.
+Add the remote_user and private_key_file values to the defaults section of the `ansible.cfg` file.
+The remote_user value sets the default ssh user.
+The private_key_file is required when using a private key that is not in the default `~/.ssh` folder

 ```
 [defaults]
 remote_user = ubuntu
+private_key_file=/path/to/file.pem
 ```

+By default, 2 invokers are created.
+To adjust this value, simply change the num_instances value in the [environments/distributed/group_vars/all](environments/distributed/group_vars/all:67) file

 - Run the following playbook to boot instances and generate the respective hosts file.
 ```
 ansible-playbook -i environments/distributed provision_env_dist.yml
 ```

 Ensure that the Ansible VM can authenticate to the OpenWhisk VMs via SSH using the following command.
-If using a private key that is not in the default `~/.ssh` folder, either add the parameter "--keyfile=/path/to/file.pem" to each Ansible playbook command, or add "private_key_file=/path/to/file.pem" to `ansible.cfg` in the OpenWhisk Ansible directory.

 ```
 ansible all -i environments/distributed -m ping
 ```

-Setup all nodes to be able to host an OpenWhisk deployment.
+Install prerequisites on OpenWhisk nodes.

 ```
 ansible-playbook -i environments/distributed prereq_build.yml
 ```